keyko-io/celo-monitoring/README.md

 ### How to run the Monitoring Agent

-When all the components look okay, you can proceed to start the [Web3 Monitoring Agent](https://github.com/keyko-io/web3-monitoring-agent).
+When all the components look okay, you can proceed to start the [Keyko Web3 Monitoring Agent](https://github.com/keyko-io/web3-monitoring-agent).
 You can use the Docker image or compiling/running directly the application:

 ```bash